AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/configure-and-grant-access/grant-access-teams.md

 >* The following are true, regardless of access level settings:
 >
 >   * Team owners can always view and edit their teams
->   * Users always have access to view the teams they’re on
+>   * Users always have access to view the teams they're on
 >
 >* The configuration of any option available for both View and Edit (such as "View teams associated with my groups") is retained if you decide to select View instead of Edit or Edit instead of View in an access level.
 >